The Barn: Zeke and Wesley

 Release Date: May 21, 2024

-Miniature artist Kit Swann is starting over when he moves to New York.
-His late husband left him nearly everything he needs, but living on his own in a big city can be lonely.
-He’s not sure if he’s ready yet, but that gay bar he’s been watching for a while from the coffee shop across the street is interesting to him, and he’s working up the courage to go inside.
+Kit Swann is starting over when he moves himself and his miniatures business to New York.
+Living on his own in the city can be lonely, so he starts watching the local gay bar from the coffee shop across the street, and he finally decides to take a chance on it, working up the courage to go inside.

 Buy the Book: Amazon